tyllmoritz/goomba/readme.txt

 Other Stuff
 -=-=-=-=-=-=-

-Gameboy SRAM: Goomba Color automaticly takes care of games which use 8kByte SRAM.
+Gameboy SRAM: Goomba Color automaticly takes care of games which use 8KB SRAM.
+IMPORTANT!
-  Games which use 32kByte SRAM must be saved by returning to the menu with L+R.
+If you are using a game with a 32KB sized SRAM save, you must manually save the SRAM by entering the menu with L+R.

 Link transfer:  Sends Goomba Color to another GBA.
 The other GBA must be in multiboot receive mode (no cartridge inserted, powered on and waiting with